Oral Histories

 With the support of the Oral History subcommittee, we went through multiple rounds of revisions on consent forms that were most appropriate for community needs, and identified a variety of methods for conducting oral interviews.
 Many oral histories were conducted at “Oral History Days” co-hosted by the American Indian Health Services of Chicago; others were conducted at powwow booths, in people’s homes, at their workplaces, and at the Newberry.
 Interviews were conducted by both Newberry staff and by community members.

-As of September 2024, we have conducted interviews with more than 50 individuals, but we are still in the process of transcribing, and receiving interviewee approval for those transcriptions.
+We have conducted interviews with more than 50 individuals, but we are still in the process of transcribing, and receiving interviewee approval for those transcriptions.
 We will continue to add the recordings to this page as they are processed.
 This project is also ongoing.
 If you are a member of the Chicago American Indian Community and would like to be interviewed, please contact us.

 Interview with Sharon Skolnick (Okee-Chee), Naomi Skolnick, Michael Yazzie, and Lyla Yazzie